 Those committed to praying daily for the outreach and ministries of Southpoint based on the weekly Prayereport sent via email.

 Ministers’ Prayer Partners

-Those committed to praying for our ministers at least once per week, and being prayed for in return.
+Those committed to praying for our Lead Minister Brett and Campus Minister Mark at least once per week, and being prayed for in return.

-Those committed to praying before or during one of our worship services in our Prayer Room behind the stage.
+Those committed to praying before or during one of our worship services in a Prayer Room behind the stage at Trenton, or backstage at Allen Park.
 Walk through the church building before worship, covering the auditorium and classrooms with prayer for the speakers, teachers, singers, and those who will attend.